 - (older) Matlab version: All experimental code and stimuli.
 Requires PsychToolbox and Matlab (or Octave) – we use variants of this in the scanner but it’s not nearly so user-friendly

 - Video instructions: Video of instructions to be played for the test phase.
-Walks participants through the old/similar/new task with samples
+Walks participants through the old/similar/new task with samples.
+Several other variants of videos and the PowerPoints used to make the videos are available within the GitHub repository.

 - MS_ONS_Instructs: Word document with instructions for experimenters (see also Help in stand-alone applications)